junxit/us-congress-bills-116/metadata.md

 - 2020-11-18 — Mr. Espaillat moved to suspend the rules and pass the bill, as amended.
 - 2020-11-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5911-5912)
 - 2020-11-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5911-5912)
+- 2020-11-30 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.